-- This standard specifies protocols, procedures and managed objects that support operation of per priority (VLAN tag encoded priority values) flow control within congestion-managed short range networks.
-This mechanism is intended to eliminate loss due to congestion. - This mechanism enhances support for and co-existence of higher layer protocols that are highly loss sensitive.
-This is achieved by a pause mechanism similar to the Ethernet PAUSE operating on individual priority levels in the Forwarding Process allowing each priority level to operate independently, including whether or not the flow control mechanism is enabled.
+- This standard specifies protocols, procedures and managed objects that support flow control per VLAN tag encoded priority values within network domains of limited bandwidth delay product.
+This is achieved by a pause mechanism similar to the Ethernet PAUSE, but operating on individual VLAN tag encoded priority levels in the Forwarding Process, allowing each priority level to operate independently, including whether or not the flow control mechanism is enabled. - This mechanism enhances support for and co-existence of higher layer protocols that are highly loss sensitive.
+VLAN tag encoded priority values are allocated to segregate frames subject to flow control, allowing simultaneous support of both flow controlled and other higher layer protocols.